Tumu Crisis: Aftermath

-Empress Dowager Sun and Empress Qian, who were leading the court, learned of the battle and the Emperor's capture on the night of 2–3 September.
+Empress Dowager Sun and Empress Qian, who were leading the court, learned of the battle and the Emperor's capture in the middle of the night of 2–3 September.
 They quickly sent gifts to Esen, along with a request for the Emperor's release.
 Panic spread as the Beijing garrison was left with less than 100,000 soldiers and the fate of Datong and Xuanfu was uncertain.

 Reader-in-waiting Xu Cheng, (Note: Hanlin Academician Reader-in-waiting, rank 5b) a native of Suzhou known for his military strategy skills and familiarity with the border situation, suggested temporarily moving the capital to the south to keep it safe from the enemy.
 Minister of Rites Hu Ying opposed this plan, arguing that the tombs of the Yongle and Xuande emperors could not be abandoned.
 (Note: The founder of the dynasty, the Hongwu Emperor, was buried in the south and the Beijing authorities remained formally "auxiliary" (xingzai) until 1441.)
 Vice Minister of War Yu Qian then strongly opposed the idea, even threatening to execute anyone who suggested it.
 (Note: There was a precedent for Yu Qian's attitude.
 450 years earlier, the then chancellor of the Song dynasty, Kou Zhun, used the same threat when the Khitan attacked the Song capital of Kaifeng.)
-This calmed down the panicking officials, as Yu Qian was supported by influential eunuchs and Grand Secretaries Chen Xun and Shang Lu.
+This calmed down the panicking officials, as Yu Qian was supported by influential eunuchs and the grand secretaries Chen Xun and Shang Lu.
 Although Empress Dowager Sun reluctantly approved staying and authorized any necessary actions to defend the capital, many officials chose to flee south, and some sent their families there for safety.